 Key Numbers: .387 average, 654 at-bats, 122 runs, 253 hits, 43 doubles, 12 triples, 24 home runs, 129 RBIs, .599 slugging percentage.

-Simmons catapulted to superstar status and served notice that the A’s were primed to reclaim the AL penthouse after years in its outhouse.
+With an MLB-record 85 games garnering two or more hits, Simmons catapulted to superstar status and served notice that the A’s were primed to reclaim the AL penthouse after years in its outhouse.

 3. Ty Cobb, Detroit

 Key Numbers: 121 games, .378 average, 98 runs, 31 doubles, 12 triples, 12 home runs, 102 RBIs, 65 walks.

 For the 38-year-old Cobb, age was nothing but a number—and speaking of numbers, he was part of a Detroit outfielder that hit a collective .369 in 1925.